Hello David, can you tell us about yourself?

 I like traveling and I am always ready to travel.
 I visit all our local campuses at least once a year, mixing work and free time to get to know each place better.
 I love visiting new places, but I also love going to the same place, again and again, to better explore the local culture and character.

 I love talking in different languages.
-I can’t say I speak many, but I have for sure studied many, in many different countries, and I am always ready to register for another language course!
+I am fluent in 4 only but I have studied so many more, in many different countries, and I am always ready to register for another language course!

 What makes you excited about Mondays?

-I enjoy switching things on, to see work get up and running, and to see us start answering and solving people’s questions, concerns and issues.
+I enjoy switching things on, seeing work get up and running, and seeing us start answering and solving people’s questions, concerns, and issues.
 Working with international mobility projects, our participants must face several difficult steps in order to successfully complete their projects.
 I like to provide them with solutions and to be able to alleviate their doubts.

 This is probably the most rewarding part of our job, reaching out to people from all over the world and step by step, helping them to successfully realize the learning mobility abroad they dreamed of!